avast/android-styled-dialogs/README.md

 ### How to react on button press in your Activity/Fragment:

-Simply implement interface `ISimpleDialogFragmentListener` in your Activity/Fragment.
+Simply implement interface `ISimpleDialogListener` in your Activity/Fragment.
 Similar pattern in your other DialogFragments is recommended.

+### How to handle more callback in one Activity/Fragment:

+Use listener's callbacks have `requestCode` parameter.

+### How to react on cancelling the dialog:

+Implement interface `ISimpleDialogCancelListener` in your Activity/Fragment.

+## How create SimpleDialogFragment more easily using SimpleDialogFragmentBuilder:

+    SimpleDialogFragmentBuilder builder = new SimpleDialogFragmentBuilder(MyActivity.this);
+	builder.setTitle("Some title")
+			.setMessage(R.string.message_3)
+			.setPositiveButtonText(R.string.ok)
+			.setNegativeButtonText("Cancel")
+			.setCancelable(true)
+			.setRequestCode(1)
+			.build();

 ## How to create other (non-simple) DialogFragments: